ksmandersen/SwiftyExtensions/README.md

   Adds a managed object to a relationship of the current managed object.
   This method adds the managed object to the set of managed objects in the relationship while maintaining KVO-compliance.

-  :param: value The managed object to add to the relationship.
-  :param: relationshipName The name of the relationship.
 */
 func addRelationshipObject(value: NSManagedObject, relationshipName: String) -> Void
 ```